TechGeek01/blog.flippedbits.io/content/post/2020-07-10-wrangling-dns-pt-04-pihole-vs-pfblockerng.md

 In Pi-hole, this interface probably looks really familiar to you.
 Just like the whitelist, we can navigate to **Blacklist** in the side navigation, and we're presented with the same form to add entries, and we can select between normal and wildcard entries, or even do a regex match.

 Again, just like the whitelist, we have the same list of what's already there, and the same options for toggling, changing, or deleting entries.
 And like the whitelist, these can also be found in the list under **Group Management > Domains**.

+Should you choose to do this automatically, you have the same option in the **Query Log** page, where you can search the list for a domain, and click the **Blacklist** button to add it to the list.

 {{< image src="/img/posts/2020/07/wrangling-dns-pt-04-pihole-vs-pfblockerng/pfblockerng-blacklist-tld.png" title="pfBlockerNG has a built-in TLD blacklist option" >}}